/ Girolibero / to cycle bike paths bikes and accessories travel by bike

 5,100 km

-A route that combines several ancient pilgrimage routes, such as the one that runs between Oslo and Trondheim, in the footsteps of Norway’s patron saint Olav Haraldsson, the Ochsenweg between Denmark and Germany, an ancient agricultural route also used by pilgrims on their way south.
-After Belgium and France we arrive at Saint Jean Pied-de-Port from where to continue to Santiago de Compostela.
+This route combines several ancient pilgrimage trails, including the path between Oslo and Trondheim in the footsteps of Norway’s patron saint, Olav Haraldsson; the Ochsenweg between Denmark and Germany, an ancient agricultural route also used by pilgrims heading south; and more.
+After passing through Belgium and France, we arrive in Saint-Jean-Pied-de-Port, from where we continue to Santiago de Compostela.

 Eurovelo 4 Central Europe